scorpp/db-vk/README.md

 Features
 --------
 It can only search music across VK.com.
-Track is added to current playlist by double click.
+Track is added to current playlist by double click or with popup menu.
 That's it for now.

 Installation